 FFRF proud co-sponsor of two-day event in London on July 22-23

-Notable freethinkers from around the world will come together this summer in London for a weekend of discussions and debates on freedom of conscience and expression.
+Freethinkers from around the world will come together in July in London for a weekend of discussions and debates on freedom of conscience and expression, which are under attack in many parts of the world.

 The International Conference on Freedom of Conscience and Expression in the 21st Century will be held July 22-23 and is co-sponsored by the Freedom From Religion Foundation, among several other organizations.